Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Background: The Wikidata collaborative knowledge graph

-In addition, Wikidata has various communication pages to support discussions on general concerns that are not specific to an item or property.
-Broadly, some communication pages are about technical support e.g. with the formulation of a query to retrieve certain data from the graph, or for automating a task; data structure and organisation e.g. introducing a new type of property (i.e., edge) on the graph, deleting content from the graph; as well as general and administrative concerns around user management, suspected vandalism, translations of pages etc. It is worth noting that the community do not proceed to changes unless reaching a consensus on the discussed issues.
 In our analysis, we will focus primarily on three specific communication pages, \textit{Properties for deletion, Property proposal} and \textit{Requests for comment} as we have identified these pages to be associated with the most disagreements.
+Section~\ref{sec:method-RQ1} presents the rationale behind the selection of these discussion channels.
 The \textit{Properties for deletion} and \textit{Property proposal} pages are concerned with the properties (i.e., edges) of the graph.
 In the former, editors suggest the deletion of properties that are not considered useful anymore or that are leading to confusion, while in the latter, editors request the creation of properties in order to complete semantic gaps and extend the graph.
-The \textit{Requests for comment} is a general purpose page that is concerned with a wide range of requests about changes in policies, regulations or practices, e.g., gender for labels in French, changes in the way editors write in the \textit{Request for comment} page.
+The \textit{Requests for comment} is a general purpose page that is concerned with a wide range of requests about changes in policies, regulations or practices, such as gender for labels in French, changes in the way editors write in the \textit{Request for comment} page.

 All discussions on Wikidata follow the same format.
 Figure~\ref{fig:pp_thread} presents an example of discussion from the channel \textit{Property proposal}.
 We refer to each discussion as \textit{thread}.
 A thread is a set of \textit{posts} under a \textit{subject} title.
 At the end of each post, the name of the corresponding editor and a timestamp should be included.